ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) Implemented the signal icons for React widgets
+* (bluefox) Implemented the last change indication for React widgets

 ### 2.4.0 (2023-11-08)
 * (foxriver76) fixed issues with icon selector filter when changing category